nasserbawab13/Rom-Cleaner-Python-Script-/README.md

    ```bash
    python rom_cleaner.py
    ```
-4. Review the results, then enable deletion:
+4. Run to review your results, then go back and edit the file again to enable deletion if satisfied:

    ```python
    DELETE_FILES = True  # Change this when ready to delete  roms
    ```

 # { Customization }

 Region Preferences: